The store will not work correctly in the case when cookies are disabled.

-However, whilst your lawn may appear flush with lush new grass that looks like it could withstand anything, it is important to remember that it is still establishing its root system beneath the soil.
+However, whilst your lawn may appear flush with lush new grass that looks like it can withstand anything, it is important to remember that the grass seed is still establishing its root system beneath the soil.
 Above all else, it's important you know when to mow and fertilise a new lawn to make sure you get the timing right for the best growth!

 Remember, if you have any Before / After photos of your lawn from using our products, we offer a 20% discount code for this.
 So if you need some fertiliser, make sure to take some photos to get discount off a future purchase!